Qualytics/userguide/docs/checks/checks-template.md

     ![Screenshot](../assets/checks/checks-template/creating-check-based-on-template-light.png#only-light)

-## Template States: Locked and Unlocked
+## Template State

+The changes on a template can impact or not its related checks by managing the template state, which can be of the following:

 | Template State   | Description                                                                   |
 |-------------------|-------------------------------------------------------------------------------|
 | Unlocked| `Quality Checks` can evolve independently of the template.
 Subsequent updates to an unlocked Check Template do not affect its related quality checks|
 | Locked  | `Quality Checks` from a locked `Check Template` will inherit changes made to the template.
 Subsequent updates to a locked Check Template do affect its related quality checks|

-!!! warning
+!!! info
     Tags will be synced independently of unlocked and locked Check Templates, while `Description` and `Additional Metadata` will not be synced.

     This behavior is general for Check Templates.